AniList/submission-manual/docs/submissions.md

 Fansubbers|HorribleSubs
 Users|matchai

-**Note:** The list of unacceptable sources is not exhaustive and only illustrates the bigger examples.
-Anything not specifically mentioned as an acceptable source should be considered unacceptable by default.
-If you are really unsure however, please explain the situation in [Submission Sources & Notes](https://submission-manual.anilist.co/submissions.html#submission-sources-notes).
+**Note:** The list of non-creditable sources is not exhaustive and only illustrates the bigger examples.
+Anything not specifically mentioned as a creditable source should be considered non-creditable by default.
+If you are really unsure however, please explain the situation in your [Submission Sources & Notes](https://submission-manual.anilist.co/submissions.html#submission-sources-notes).

-**If you don't have an acceptable source, you can still use the description you have, but no credit should be given.**
+**If you don't have an creditable source, you can still use the description you have, but no credit should be given.**

 ::: warning
 Sources should be written in full and not as an acronym. e.g. Anime News Network instead of ANN.